medic/medic-docs/md/dev/workflow.md

   where applicable.
 * Bump version numbers in kanso.json and package.json according to semver.
 * Tag release in git using Github releases manager.
-* Optionally merge with major version branch, e.g. v0.4, v1.
+* Optionally merge with major version branch, e.g. v0.4, v1, testing, develop.
 * Push build to release market or confirm this happened automatically by CI.

 Publishing the Android apps for **Medic Mobile** (`medic-android`) and **Collect** (`medic-collect`) to the Google Play Store: